You may download the complete Advisor Resource Guide

 Any Drake University faculty or exempt staff member can be an advisor to a club or organization.
 Off-campus people are not allowed to advise Drake University clubs/organizations for many reasons: knowledge of the campuses and policies, insurance/risk management issues, and building a stronger campus community are just a few of these reasons.
 It is important to note that all clubs/organizations are required to have an advisor, therefore, your role is important.
 It is also important to note that off-campus individuals may not become members of Drake University clubs and organizations.

-The Office of Student Life and Student Life Center have many resources available for planning events.
+The Office of Student Involvement & Leadership and Student Life Center have many resources available for planning events.
 Our staff is here to help students plan successful events whether they are small activities or large events.
-It is very important to note that if outside speakers/performers/etc. are going to be used, that you advise the officers to work with the Student Life Office on contracts.
+It is very important to note that if outside speakers/performers/etc. are going to be used, that you advise the officers to work with the Office of Student Involvement & Leadership on contracts.
 Students may not sign contracts.
 Advisors also do not have the ability to sign contracts on behalf of the club/organization.
 You will want the Assistant Dean of Students or Director of Campus Programming to review and sign the contract to ensure consistency with institutional policies.

 Please download and sign the Advisor Contract.